 Falls Canal Bass Fishing

 Peacock bass fishing in Miami is one of the most exciting activities to embark on when visiting Florida.
 In order to get the full experience of Miami and Florida, you have to get outdoors into the urban wilderness.
-Cruise through the canals in search for an elusive Florida peacock bass.
+Cruise through the canals in search of an elusive Florida peacock bass.
 Falls Canal Bass Fishing Trips can really bring a different flavor and experience to your vacation.

 The Miami Falls Canal System can be one of the most productive areas to go fishing in Miami.
-Peacock bass roam free there and can grow to record sizes.
-You never know what you can and will catch when fishing this beautiful place.
+Peacock bass roams free there and can grow to record sizes.
+You never know what you can and will catch when fishing in this beautiful place.
 As you are cruising down the canals, you can see the abundance of Florida wildlife and even possibly a wild crocodile.
 Just know that with your local expert, you are safe and no one will ever get hurt.

 Captain Robert Miley has been fishing these canals for a very long time and knows every spot you need to in order to potentially catch that fish of a lifetime.
 Spending countless days on the water determining what techniques will be effective for your trip is his specialty.
-Let us shed a light on how the fishing can be when you adventure out with Captain Miley.
+Let us shed a light on how fishing can be when you adventure out with Captain Miley.

 The bite can be slower when bass fishing in Miami.
 Everything rapidly changes as the sun gets warmer and brighter.
 Water and air temperatures were high on this fishing trip reaching into the 90s.
-During these raining months, the water will rise and fall.
-Peacock bass generally don’t like this fluctuation and will remain deeper in the water column.
+During these rainy months, the water will rise and fall.
+Peacock bass generally doesn’t like this fluctuation and will remain deeper in the water column.
 If you patiently wait them out, you will find that fish!